Help shape the Class of 2T7

 Ann Nguyen (IndE 8T6) shares her story as a volunteer for the Alumni Applicant Assessor Program.

-In the application form, you’ll be asked about your background, professional experience and why you’re interested in serving as an applicant assessor.
+In the application form, you’ll be asked about your background, professional experience and why you’re interested in serving as an alumni applicant assessor.
 Instructions are also included for how you can share your CV with the Admissions Committee.
-All alumni who apply will be notified of their selection status by late September 2021.
+All prospective alumni applicant assessors who apply will be notified of their selection status by late September 2022.